panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 I had had difficulties in understanding promises when I had been learning them back in a few years.

-I think the problem was that most of the tutorials were solely describing the promise object, its methods, etc. I don't care too much about promises, I care about them as long as they make my life easier!
+The problem was that most of the tutorials were solely describing the promise object, its methods, etc. I don't care too much about promises, I care about them as long as they make coding easier!

 What follows is the post that I had wanted to read to understand promises myself.
 The post shows how promises make your life easier when coding asynchronous logic.